-Money, money, money: what's at stake if Olympics fall victim to coronavirus
+Money, money, money: What's at stake if Olympics fall victim to coronavirus

 Tourism, a major contributor to recent Japanese growth, could take a hit, although economists said the greater threat was from the coronavirus spread itself.

-Nomura Securities had forecast consumption of 240 billion yen from event-related tourism in 2020, which it said would evaporate if the Olympics were cancelled.
+Nomura Securities had forecast consumption of ¥240 billion from event-related tourism in 2020, which it said would evaporate if the Olympics were cancelled.

 Citigroup Global Markets Japan economist Kiichi Murashima said a loss of events-related tourism alone would chip 0.2 percentage points off GDP growth in the July-September quarter against the previous quarter.